mozilla/id-specs/browserid/index.md

 * declare support and parameters for BrowserID
 * provide a user-authentication web flow
 * provide a user-key-certification web flow

-### BrowserID Support Document ###

-A BrowserID support document MUST be a well-formed JSON document with at least these three fields: <tt>public-key</tt>, <tt>authentication</tt>, and <tt>provisioning</tt>.
-The document MAY contain additional JSON fields.

-The value of the <tt>public-key</tt> field MUST be a Public Key serialized as a JSON object, as defined above.

-The value of the <tt>authentication</tt> field MUST be a relative reference to a URI, as defined by [RFC3986](https://tools.ietf.org/html/rfc3986).

-The value of the <tt>provisioning</tt> field MUST also be a relative reference to a URI.

-#### BrowserID Delegated Support Document ####

-A BrowserID delegated-support document MUST be a well-formed JSON document with at least one field: <tt>authority</tt>.
-This field MUST be a domain name.

 ### Declaring Support and Parameters for BrowserID ###